nivdoron1/SummaProject/README.md

 - `SENDGRID_USERNAME`: The username to be displayed in the email.

 These can be set manually or by running the provided batch file (`setenv.bat`).

+## Additional Instructions
+To call the API functions, refer to the SummaProject.http file and send the request as needed.